NEWS

 Lactose intolerance

-- Control your intake of dairy products per serving and, whenever possible, opt for low-lactose dairy products.
+1. Limit your intake of dairy products per serving and opt for low-lactose varieties whenever possible.
 Only if you are extremely sensitive to lactose should you choose lactose-free dairy products.

-- Adjust the way you consume dairy products by consuming them together with other foods.
+2. Adjust the way dairy products are consumed by eating them together with other foods.

 3. Choose lactase or other probiotic products that can improve gut health.

-Since its founding, XinoYaXinoYa has been committed to: Research-driven, technology-based, continuous investment, and long-term thinking. the company’s guiding principle.
-Centered on the key area of acidic lactase, the company continues to conduct systematic research on strain screening, enzymatic characteristics, and application compatibility, and has achieved proprietary intellectual property results.
+Since its inception, Xinoya has adhered to: Research-driven, technology-first, continuous investment, and long-termism the company’s guiding philosophy.
+Centered on the critical area of acidic lactase, the company has continuously conducted systematic research on strain screening, enzymatic characteristics, and application suitability, and has achieved proprietary intellectual property rights in these areas.

-Xinoya uses Aspergillus oryzae—a food-grade microorganism that has been used for food fermentation worldwide for a long time—as the source of acidic lactase, providing a solid foundation for product safety and a consistently stable supply.
-Furthermore, Xinoya already holds an invention patent.
-“A Strain of Aspergillus oryzae Producing Acidic Lactase and Its Applications” (Patent No.: ZL 2023 1 0094261.3 ), a stable and highly adaptable acidic lactase solution derived from Aspergillus oryzae has been developed, providing a technological approach that better mimics the real digestive environment for individuals with lactose intolerance.
+Xinoya selects Aspergillus oryzae, an edible-grade microorganism that has been used for food fermentation worldwide for many years, as the source of acidic lactase, thereby providing a solid foundation for product safety and consistent, stable supply.
+In addition, the company holds an invention patent.
+“A Strain of Aspergillus oryzae Producing Acidic Lactase and Its Applications” (Patent No.: ZL 2023 1 0094261.3 ), a stable and highly adaptable acidic lactase solution has been developed using Aspergillus oryzae as the source, providing a technological approach that better mimics the real digestive environment for individuals with lactose intolerance.

-Currently, NEWGENBIO ® The LAC series covers a variety of raw materials, including solids, liquids, and glycerin-free liquids.
-Among them, the highest-grade solid formulation, LAC200, can achieve an activity level of...
-200,000 ALU/g (FCC VII test) , the highest specification liquid LACN70, with a maximum activity of 70,000 ALU/mL (FCC VII assay) 。
+Currently, NEWGENBIO Registered trademark The LAC series covers a wide range of raw materials, including solids, liquids, and glycerin-free liquids; among them, the highest-grade solid formulation, LAC200, achieves an activity level of 200,000 ALU/g (FCC VII assay) , the highest-grade liquid LACN70, with maximum activity reaching 70,000 ALU/mL (FCC VII assay) Solid and liquid lactase

-The LAC series is widely applicable to fields such as pharmaceutical formulations, dietary supplements, formulated milk powders, and pet nutrition, and can be used to develop various dosage forms including tablets, powders, hard capsules, soft capsules, and microcapsules.
+The LAC series is widely applicable in areas such as pharmaceutical formulations, dietary supplements, formulated milk powders, and pet nutrition, and can be used to develop a variety of dosage forms, including tablets, powders, hard capsules, soft capsules, and microcapsules.

-NEWGENBIO ® LAC is also currently the only lactase in China that has been submitted for FDA GRAS approval and has successfully completed registration with the U.S. FDA DMF.
-NEWGENBIO ® LAC boasts high-quality raw materials that meet the standards recognized by international regulatory systems, and already holds a significant commercial share in lactase markets across the U.S., Europe, the Middle East, and other regions.
+NEWGENBIO Registered trademark LAC is also the only lactase in China currently submitted for FDA GRAS status and has successfully completed FDA DMF registration in the United States, NEWGENBIO.
+Registered trademark LAC boasts superior raw-material quality that meets internationally recognized regulatory standards and has already captured a significant share of the lactase market in the United States, Europe, the Middle East, and other regions.

-- Zhao Liyun, Ding Gangqiang, Zhao Wenhua, Yu Dongmei, Zhang Jian, Yang Lichen, et al., 2015–2017 China National Monitoring Report on Nutrition and Health Status of Residents.
-(People's Medical Publishing House), pp. 317.
+1. Zhao Liyun, Ding Gangqiang, Zhao Wenhua, Yu Dongmei, Zhang Jian, Yang Lichen, et al., Monitoring Report on the Nutritional and Health Status of Chinese Residents, 2015–2017.
+(People’s Medical Publishing House), p.
+317.

 Related information